 Some links in this post may be affiliate links

-Calathea vittata (Goeppertia elliptica) flourishes in medium to bright indirect light, warm and humid conditions and consistently moist, rich, well-drained soil coupled with monthly feeding in the growing season.
+Goeppertia elliptica (Calathea vittata) thrives in medium to bright indirect light, warm and humid conditions, and consistently moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Goeppertia elliptica is among the best plants for the office space and has become a favorite recently that will truly stand out in any plant collection.
+Goeppertia elliptica is among favored plants for the office space and has become a favorite recently that will truly stand out in any plant collection.

 Botanical name: Calathea vittata